casey/just/README.md

 ### Falling back to parent `justfile`s

-If a recipe is not found, `just` will look for `justfile`s in the parent directory and up, until it reaches the root directory.
+If a recipe is not found in a `justfile` and the `fallback` setting is set, `just` will look for `justfile`s in the parent directory and up, until it reaches the root directory. `just` will stop after it reaches a `justfile` in which the `fallback` setting is `false` or unset.

 This feature is currently unstable, and so must be enabled with the `--unstable` flag.